-If you’ve seen the images at the Disney Investors event, Amazon Fire TV platform was shown, yet not mentioned.
+If you’ve seen the images at the Disney Investors event, the Amazon Fire TV platform was shown, yet not mentioned.
 So, expect any Amazon product to be out of the mix for the time being.
 Also, Nintendo Switch is missing, despite being on the image as well.

 Will There Be a Problem Though?

-This means that it won’t be accessible in others.
+This means that it won’t be accessible to others.
 Alright, so Disney+ will be rivaling Netflix and Hulu, but technically, they’re not that different.

 This mechanism relies on your IP address to determine your location.
 If you live overseas, you’ll have a different IP address from the one Disney+ requires.

 So, if you try to stream the channel’s content from abroad, you won’t be able to get past the home page.
 You might ask yourself, how can I know this if the service is not available yet?

-“Sorry, Disney+ is not available in your country.”
+- “Sorry, Disney+ is not available in your country.”

 Yes, yes, don’t worry.
 It doesn’t matter where Disney+ is available, you’ll be able to access its top shows and movies no matter where you are on the map.

 A VPN is an internet security tool that redirects your internet traffic through a server in a country of your choosing.
 Once you’re connected, your data will appear to be coming from the server’s location, thus, you’ll be qualified as a current resident (virtually speaking).
 You then obtain an IP address in the region where the server is based.

-Any VPN Recommendation?
+Any VPN Recommendations?

-Disney+’s content will be region-specific, which means each country will have a certain catalog to use.
+- Disney+’s content will be region-specific, which means each country will have a certain catalog to use.

-The new streaming service will be able to block VPN access, just like Netflix and Hulu do.
+- The new streaming service will be able to block VPN access, just like Netflix and Hulu do.

 The provider has been around for quite some time and has spread its reach to over 94 countries.
 You’ll be able to switch between 3000 servers at will unlimitedly.